AlexLemna/Dollar/README.md

 # Dollar

-A startpage looking like a terminal !
+A startpage that looks like a terminal!

 ![](preview.png)

-# How to add commands ?
+## How to add commands?

-The commands are located in /src/js/commands.js\
+The commands are located in `src/js/commands.js`.
 The wiki contains a section on how to add commands.

 ```js
 // Search something on google, if no arguments are provided => www.google.com